ghacks Technology News

-Why you should switch your parents pc to ubuntu
+Why you should switch your parents PC to Ubuntu

-About a month ago my mother called and asked if I could help her with a problem on her computer that I build and installed for her.
+About a month ago my mother called and asked if I could help her with a problem on her computer that I set up and installed for her.
 The computer reacted slowly to her input and was opening unknown websites for no reason.
 It was immediately clear that some sort of spyware or even worse virus or trojan was responsible for this behavior.
 She was really desperate and I began to scan the system immediately.

 Some spyware and virii were found and it took some time until everything was clean and running as usual.
 I then decided that it was time to analyze what my parents were doing with their computer and how a future attack could be prevented.
 I knew that they would not be able to cope with the latest security news, patches, fixes and all the stuff that is important to keep your system clean.